CogStack/CogStack-NiFi/docs/deploy/services.md

 For more information on the MedCAT NLP Service configuration and use please refer to [the official documentation](https://github.com/CogStack/MedCATservice).

+#### ENV/CONF files:
+- `/service/nlp-services/applications/medcat/config/env_app` - settings specifically related to the medcat service app, such as model(pack) file location(s)
+- `/service/nlp-services/applications/medcat/config/env_medcat` - medcat specific settings

 ### MedCAT Trainer
+Apart from MedCAT Service, there is provided [MedCAT Trainer](https://github.com/CogStack/MedCATtrainer) that serves a web application used for training and refining MedCAT NLP models.
+Such trained models can be later saved as files and loaded into MedCAT Service.
+Alternatively, the models can be loaded into custom application.

 `medcat-trainer-ui` serves the MedCAT Trainer web application used for training and refining MedCAT NLP models.
 Such trained models can be later saved as files and loaded into MedCAT Service.
 Alternatively, the models can be loaded into custom application.